 Resort accommodation includes:

 Bed, breakfast, lunch, dinner, drinking water, soft drinks, hot drinks, snacks, return resort transfers from Sandakan airport.
-Goods & Services Tax (GST 6%) is included in our prices (unlike some other agency websites that you might visit).
 Accommodation excludes (mandatory):

-Lankayan conservation fees (approx. US$ 6 per person per night, payable in advance).
+6% sales tax on accommodation and diving package prices above (payable in advance).
+Malaysian tourism accommodation tax - MYR 10 per room per night (approx US$ 2).
+To be paid in cash at the resort.
+Lankayan conservation fees (approx. US$ 7 per person per night, payable in advance).
 Single supplement on single travellers only, payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).
 Single Supplement:

 This is a compulsory additional charge on single travellers for the sole occupancy of double/twin accommodation.
 Optional extras:

-Alcoholic drinks, internet access.
+Alcoholic drinks, internet access, boat snorkel tours (US$ 13 - min.
+2 pax), snorkelling equipment (US$ 9 per day), kayak hire.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: